Mona-Roza/Notes/About Server & About Linux/README.md

 11. You can change this user's permissons with `sudo usermod -aG sudo user-name` command.
 This command gives root permissons to your user.

-12. You can change a password for your user with `sudo passwd user-name` command.
+12. You can change password for your user with `sudo passwd user-name` command.

 With this directions we edited our machine's permissions for accessing with password.
 After that we can access our server with using any SSH client for Windows machine or with using `ssh root@ip-address` command in your machine's command line for Mac or Linux machine.